 Equities consist of listed and unlisted common shares, private equities, mutual funds and hedge funds with certain redemption restrictions and are included in equities and obligations for securities sold short.
 The fair values of common shares are based on quoted prices in active markets, where available, and are classified as Level 1 in the hierarchy.
 Where quoted prices in active markets are not readily available, fair value is determined based on quoted market prices for similar securities or through valuation techniques, such as multiples of earnings and the discounted cash flow method with forecasted cash flows and discount rate as inputs.
 Private equities are classified as Level 3 in the hierarchy as their inputs are not observable.
 Hedge funds are valued using Net Asset Values (NAV).
-If we can redeem a hedge fund at NAV prior to the next quarter end, the fund is classified as Level 3 in the hierarchy.
+If we can redeem a hedge fund at NAV prior to the next quarter end, the fund is classified as Level 2 in the hierarchy.
+Otherwise, it is classified as Level 3 in the hierarchy.